fcn06/swarm/README.md

     # This command must be run from the root of the swarm project
     sh ./documentation/demo_planner_executor_management/run_all_commands.sh
     ```
-As an illustration, here is what a static workflow can do :
+As an illustration, here is what we can define in a JSON workflow :

 <p align="center" width="20%">
     <img width="20%" src="./documentation/graph_visualizer/Graphical_Workflow_Representation.png">